Most Recent Blog Posts

 So You Finished Your First Draft

 Dear Writer,You’re almost there.
 You can probably even see it--your word count goal--flickering like an oasis in your subconscious.
 Those last 15,000 words or so seeming insurmountable, or possibly, if you’re lucky, completely and utterly doable.
-Whether you’re almost finished with NaNoWriMo, or just finishing up the first draft of a novel not written under ...
+Whether you’re almost finished with NaNoWriMo, or just finishing up the first draft of a novel not written under the duress that is the ...

 NaNoWriMo: Productive Procrastination

 NaNoWriMo is just around the corner.
-But instead of giving you the typical tips and tricks for how to write 50K words in a month's time, I thought I'd do the opposite—give you advice on what to do when you may not make your daily, weekly, or overall goal.You've had a long day at school ...
+But instead of giving you the typical tips and tricks for how to write 50K words in a month's time, I thought I'd do the opposite—give you advice on what to do when you may not make your daily, weekly, or overall goal.You've had a long day at school.
+Or work.
+Your friends are ...

 Writing Outside Your Experience: Handle With Care